Unao Balaji Sun Temple

 Unao Balaji Sun Temple, a famous and rare sun temple with its own unique architecture, is situated in a small town of Unao in Datia district of Madhya Pradesh.
 The Balaji temple was built in the pre-historic time by the king of Datia.
+Unnao Balaji Maharaj is worshiped by person of Kushwaha Kshatriya caste.
+Kachhi Kushwaha Kshatriya is the main priest of there.